EricBrown3/pipelines/update/WORK.md

 STORY as a developer, I want to compose execution data "WithWorldState" this this pipeline, params of every pipeline and every stage has currentWorldState, and returns finalWorldState

-  produceParams will create currentWorldState from pipeline
+  createParams will create currentWorldState from pipeline

   stage will return finalWorldState